 Banner Orthopedic Residency

 Banner Good Samaritan Medical Center was accredited to educate residents in Orthopedic Surgery in July 2007.

-Banner Good Samaritan Medical Center is the sponsoring institution where the core curriculum, the PGY-1 rotations, the General/Community Orthopedic Service and research are based.
+Banner Good Samaritan Medical Center is the sponsoring institution.
+The core curriculum, the PGY-1 rotations, the General/Community Orthopedic Service and research are based.